Blog>Trade>Van jobs: I have a van and need work

 How to set up my new van job

-- Decide what service you offer.
+Decide what service you offer

-- Buy the necessary equipment (packing materials and protective equipment if you’re starting a removal company, or cleaning products if starting a cleaning business).
+Buy the necessary equipment (packing materials and protective equipment if you’re starting a removal company, or cleaning products if starting a cleaning business)

-- Decide the nitty gritty (what locations you’re going to cover and how much you’re going to charge).
+Decide the nitty gritty (what locations you’re going to cover and how much you’re going to charge)

-- Get insured (this should include getting public liability insurance and commercial van insurance).
+Get insured (this should include getting public liability insurance and commercial van insurance)

-- Start marketing your business.
+Start marketing your business

 When it comes to getting your business off the ground, Checkatrade can help.

-By becoming a member, you’ll be listed on the number 1 trade directory in the UK, which is a great way of getting leads.
-Plus, Approved Checkatrade members get exclusive deals with partner brands, including money off tools, van insurance, business breakdown cover and more – making it cheaper and easier to start your business!
+Plus, approved Checkatrade members get exclusive benefits deals with partner brands.
+These include tool discounts, van insurance, business breakdown cover and more – making it cheaper and easier to start your business.

 Want leads for your new van job?